elastic/elasticsearch-labs/example-apps/chatbot-rag-app/README.md

 There are a number of ways to install Elasticsearch.
 Cloud is best for most use-cases.
 Visit the [Install Elasticsearch](https://www.elastic.co/search-labs/tutorials/install-elasticsearch) for more information.

+Note: This example needs a ELSER model so make sure a ML node with at least 8GB RAM on the cluster is deployed and then deploy the ELSER model on the node.

 ### Connect to Elasticsearch

 This app requires the following environment variables to be set to connect to Elasticsearch hosted on Elastic Cloud: